CenterForSpatialResearch/conflict_urbanism_sp2025/_posts/2025-05-04-Wicaksana-Wonggom.md

 4. Kampungs offer affordable housing in the city, housing a large portion of Jakarta's working-class population, despite overcrowding and poor infrastructure.

 ![Timelapse of Google Street View images at the edge of the area shows transformation where informal services are actively operating](/conflict_urbanism_sp2025/images/wicaksana/wonggom_Karbela_humanscaletimelapse.gif)
+Fig.5 - Timelapse of Google Street View images at the edge of the area shows transformation where informal services are actively operating

 These services are not only affordable and flexible, but they also rely on hyper-local knowledge—making them vital to the smooth operation of Jakarta’s formal economy.
 Far from being separate, they are deeply interwoven into the systems that keep the city running.